CiscoDevNet/opendaylight-setup/docs/tutorial/README.md

 ## OpenDayLight

+### Source The parameter Environment File

+To simplify the

 ### Setup ODL

 Assuming you have already got a VM with ODL distribution unpacked following the guides provided above, you need to configure the ODL before starting it.
 Please use the following step to configure ODL: